andrastantos/the_d_machine/isa/isa.md

 NOTE: SWAP is special in several ways:
 - It writes both operands.
 This means that the 'D' bit is meaningless and can be re-purposed as follows:
   - If 'D' is set to 0, it forces OPB to be IMMED or MEM[ IMMED ], in other words, it blocks the load of the base register into the ALU in cycle 4.
 In this case the INTDIS bit is also flipped during execution.
+Finally $PC gets incremented after the execution of ISWAP.
   - If 'D' is set to 1, normal SWAP operation is performed.

 D codes: